A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

 \subsection{Transient problems: Allen-Cahn equation on the complex domain}

 In this section, we present the results for the nonlinear Allen-Cahn equation in a homogeneous irregular domain, where we establish a mapping between \(\phi_i(x,y)\) and \(\phi_{i+1}(x,y)\).

 See also Section \ref{sec:allen_cahn_app} for the summary of the mathematical formulation.
 The irregular domain is intentionally chosen to demonstrate the approach’s capability to handle complex geometries.
 From a practical perspective, such shapes are commonly observed in active material particles on the cathode side of battery systems, where phase transitions in the material govern ion diffusion \cite{CHEN2024234054}.
 As before, training samples are generated from the Gaussian process to train the network.
 The results in Fig.~\ref{fig:2D_AC} illustrate two different initializations, leading to distinct final phase profiles.
 The same strategy for the nonlinear thermal problem applies here, so we do not repeat every detail.
 Predictions remain accurate up to 10 time steps, after which errors gradually accumulate, a point that will be analyzed further.

 It is important to note that the resolution for both training and testing is kept the same, as it was found to be sufficient based on the length scale parameter in the phase field equation.
 Further discussion on super-resolution capabilities is provided in Section \ref{sec:zssr}.
-We did not leverage any precomputed solution fields or hybrid solver coupling.
-However, such techniques could be incorporated in future developments to further reduce errors and maintain accuracy within expected margins.
-See investigations by \cite{LI2023116299, dingreville2024rethinking}.